jiangjiansen/relion_composite_masks/README.md

 If the mask of protein of interest is omitted or the composite low-pass filter is set to a negative number, the composte mask function is disabled.

+If you would like to cite this composite mask method, please cite: Dou, T., Lian, T., Shu, S. et al. The substrate and inhibitor binding mechanism of polyspecific transporter OAT1 revealed by high-resolution cryo-EM.
+Nat Struct Mol Biol 30, 1794–1805 (2023). https://doi.org/10.1038/s41594-023-01123-3